Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 3. Cover the bowl tightly with cling wrap.
 You should not have any creases in the wrap.

-4. With a sharp knife poke a few small holes into the cling wrap.
+4. With a sharp knife, poke a few small holes into the cling wrap.

-It can also keep away some spiders, ants and other pesky bugs.
+It can also keep away some spiders, ants, and other pesky bugs.

-The vinegar is appealing to them, but also deadly.
+The vinegar is appealing to them but also deadly.

-That’s a great benefit considering how expensive pest control can be.
+That’s a great benefit, considering how expensive pest control can be.

-Please keep this natural insect repellent solution away from children and pets.
+Please keep this natural insect-repellent solution away from children and pets.

 For many kitchens, a small bowl with apple cider vinegar like this is the perfect solution for those little annoying insects that tend to be common during warmer months.

-Here are some All-Natural Bug Spray Repellents:
+Here are some All-Natural Essential Oils Bug Spray Repellents:

 Fastest Essential Oil Insect Spray